gethiox/HIDI/README.md

 - greatly improved speed of application start and termination
 - Fixed input device grabbing for exclusive usage
 - CC learn action - easier way to learn CC with unstable analog input, also useful for multi-axis analog sticks
+- configurable deadzones for analog input
+- analog events throttling
+- improved overall performance when logging is disabled
 - Precompiled builds for various platforms
 - Embedded config directory, if config directory doesn't exist, application will create default one
 - Automatic update of factory configurations (if there are new ones or modified). hidi.config stays intact
 - Support for optional HD44780 screens (16x2, 20x4) for displaying statistics
 - Relatively good default configurations for keyboards and gamepads
+- informative and eye-candy debug/logging

 # HIDI